 If you've got a website, you need to be doing SEO.
 It's as simple as that.
 Search engine optimisation can help your website to feature prominently on search engines like Google.

 So if you have a flower shop in Wigan, it's about optimising your website so that when someone types in “flower shop in Wigan” on Google, your website is at or near the top of the results list.
 Without SEO, you may not appear at all.

 SEO is a fast-moving discipline and there's a lot of competition for the pole positions online.
 So SEO is something that has to be done regularly and it pays to keep up with the latest SEO tools and techniques.
-And that includes being active on social media as well as optimising your website with keywords.

 The internet may be global, but most small firms are casting their net in their local area and their SEO strategy needs to reflect this.
-We’ve got lots of good articles on local search issues including: Reach the top of local search rankings and How to use Google Places listings to find customers.

 Related articles and resources

 You may find the following articles and resources useful: